PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Theoretical Modeling of SiPM I-V Characteristics

 \section{Theoretical Modeling of SiPM I-V Characteristics}

 It has already been discussed that to operate a SiPM at a fixed gain, we need to operate it at a fixed overvoltage, which can be achieved when we correctly determine the breakdown voltage $V_{BD}$.
-The breakdown voltage $V_{BD}$ can be obtained by fitting the I-V data with the physical model suggested by ~\cite{DINU_1}.
-The breakdown voltage can also be found using the inverse logarithmic derivative method.
-However, this method does not have a strong physical basis and can be disturbed by parasitic or leakage currents.
+The breakdown voltage $V_{BD}$ can be obtained by fitting the reverse I-V data with the physical model suggested by ~\cite{DINU_1}, which we adopt in preference to the logarithmic-derivative method, as the latter lacks a strong physical basis and can be disturbed by parasitic or leakage currents.
 The proposed dark current model ~\cite{DINU_1} explains the full I-V curve over the entire voltage range at a fixed temperature by directly including Geiger discharge and afterpulsing in the SiPM.
 The total current can be modeled as the sum of the pre-breakdown leakage current and the post-breakdown avalanche current.